aryatavakoli/galaxy-ansible/README.md

 ## <a name="-testing"></a> Testing

 Currently, testing is done via Vagrant.
-Installation of Vagrant, Ansible, and Virtualbox on your local machine can be found [here](https://github.com/aryatavakoli/kubernetes-vagrant)
+Installation of Vagrant,Ansible,and Virtualbox can be found [here](https://github.com/aryatavakoli/kubernetes-vagrant)

 ### The Vagrantfile
 All configurations for the testing enviroment are found in the `Vagrantfile`.